 Rescinding a contract

-As an alternative to rescission, you can sue for damages as a result of relying upon a misrepresentation.
-The court will consider whether the statement was a misrepresentation, whether you relied on it in entering the contract, and whether you have sustained some loss as a result.
-The seller may not be ordered to pay damages if she or he can prove either of the following:
+As an alternative to rescission, a person can sue for damages as a result of relying upon a misrepresentation.
+The court will consider whether the statement was a misrepresentation, whether it was relied upon in entering the contract, and whether loss has been sustained.
+The person accused of misrepresentation may not be ordered to pay damages if they can prove either of the following:

 It may be appropriate for the parties to resolve the dispute between themselves.
 This can be an effective approach, and does not involve the time and expense of going to court.
-As soon as a problem arises, you should contact the other party.
-If the problem involves goods bought from a trader, as soon as the problem is discovered is advisable.
+As soon as a problem arises, the aggrieved person should contact the other party.
+If the problem involves goods bought from a trader, then contacting the trader as soon as the problem is discovered is advisable.
 For consumer complaints, government agencies may also offer advice, assistance or mediation to help resolve disputes - see Assistance from Government Agencies.

 Sometimes a contract will specifically say that one party may end the contract if there is a particular kind of breach (or perhaps any breach) by the other.
 Any clear provision to this effect will be decisive.